No one likes disasters…unless you’re a hotshot Hollywood director who’s running out of good material.

 To make the most out of your survival kit, you need to be familiar with it.
 That’s easy if you did the research and chose each item with intent.

 Can you say the same if you buy a ready-made kit?
 Probably not.
-Most folks would likely just store theirs and open them during an actual emergency.
+Most folks will likely just store theirs and open them during an actual emergency.

 You Can Customize It